 I often hear that leaders are not born but that leadership is a collection of skills that can be learnt.
 The profession needs to create opportunities for all team members to be encouraged to develop these skills.
 This starts from the individual surgery and practice level through to professional bodies and national platforms.
 It is essential that early-career colleagues are encouraged to participate in conversations and decisions which will shape the future of the profession.
 It is more important than ever that we have role models who reflect the diversity that exists within the profession.

-that can encapsulate the knowledge and capabilities that we value in our teams.
+As well as creating a vision, leaders need to be able to communicate the vision to others and inspire teams to get behind the goals.
+It is important to create a common language that can encapsulate the knowledge and capabilities that we value in our teams.
 All individuals have strengths and weaknesses.
-The successful leader will harness the
+The successful leader will harness the strengths of individuals to delegate successfully and support individuals to help overcome weaknesses.

 Many styles of leadership exist but it is often the case that successful leaders understand that styles need to be adapted to suit the requirements of the environment and teams they work in.
 I have found over the years that demonstration of credibility and authenticity can often be more important than just style.